asalda/FiCUS/README.md

 $$ --- $$

-- The code is structured in two `.py` files:
+- The code is composed of two `.py` files:
   - ```ficus.py``` is the main script.
 It reads the INPUT file provided by the user, and performs the fit (see [Running FiCUS](https://github.com/asalda/FiCUS/README.md#running-ficus)) according to the options enclosed in the CONFIGURATION file (see [Input and Configuration files](https://github.com/asalda/FiCUS/README.md#the-input-and-configuration-files)).
 Apart from the best-fit parameters, it creates the OUTPUT files and figures (see [Outputs and Plots](https://github.com/asalda/FiCUS/README.md#outputs0-and-plots)).
   - ```ficus_functions.py``` is a secondary script.
-After being called, all the functions are imported into `ficus.py`.
+After being called, all the functions are imported into the main script.
 This file includes pre-defined scripts for spectral analysis, loading INPUT files and handling wityh data and modeld, as well as functions for the fitting routine, SED parameters calculations and plotting.

 ## Installation